 A trade show brings together numerous other vendors and competitors.
 It will be difficult to cast a distinctive statement if you keep your efforts limited to the booth.
 You can host lead up events or parties before the actual event to build up the hype.
 This way, the attendees look forward to visiting your booth.
 This is also known as pre-show marketing.

 The expected results out of all marketing efforts are leads or direct sales.
 It is a good idea to add more accountability to your experiential marketing efforts but linking the experience with lead generation.
 Remember to ask for contact data and continue the experience by keeping in touch and constantly delivering relevant content.
-This leads to relationship building with your audience and hence continued business.
+This leads to relationship building with your audience and hence the continued business.

 Some Ideas for experiential marketing: